Cholesterol HDL Ratio Calculator 2026: What's My Heart Disease Risk? ★★★★☆

 How is cholesterol HDL ratio calculated?

 The TC/HDL ratio is calculated by dividing your total cholesterol by your HDL cholesterol.
-For example: Total cholesterol 200 ÷ HDL 50 = 4.0 ratio.
+Example: Total cholesterol 200 ÷ HDL 50 = 4.0 ratio.
 This is a powerful predictor of cardiovascular disease, often more accurate than individual cholesterol numbers alone.

 What are the 2026 cholesterol guidelines for Americans?